-"Wennberg," as in "wenn can we expect another goal?"
-He's not exactly Alex Ovechkin, but he's better than one goal since Nov.
+This is "Wennberg," as in "wenn can we expect another goal?"
+He isn't exactly Alex Ovechkin, but he's better than one goal since Nov.
 10, 2018, and it's easier to put up with that lack of twine-snapping if he's creating offense for others.
 Alas, his assists-per-game average has declined for a third straight season.
-He's only 24 and that contract is still a borderline bargain, but if the Jackets need to add something significant after trading Panarin, it's not difficult to believe Wennberg could be part of that package.
+He's only 24, and that contract is still a borderline bargain, but if the Jackets need to add something significant after trading Panarin, it isn't difficult to believe that Wennberg could be part of that package.

 Defensemen to rent

 Jay Bouwmeester, D, St. Louis Blues

 Stats: 2 G | 10 A | 12 points | 55 games

 Contract: $5.4 million AAV, UFA this summer, no-trade clause